autoplot/documentation/javadoc/org/das2/stream/StreamScalarDescriptor.md

-# org.das2.stream.StreamScalarDescriptorThis is a rank 1 element of a packet, either a dependent or independent
+# org.das2.stream.StreamScalarDescriptor

- parameter.
+This is a rank 1 element of a packet, either a dependent or independent parameter.

-StreamScalarDescriptor( org.w3c.dom.Element element )
+# StreamScalarDescriptor( org.w3c.dom.Element element )

-StreamScalarDescriptor( )
+# StreamScalarDescriptor( )

 ***